almothafar/FinePlay/README.md

 + This project is not considered to develop continuously.
 (However, this template is a very thin wrapper for open source software, so don't worry about it.)
 + This project is not thought to be used for multi purpose.
 (Since this project is a template, it is forked or modified and used.)
++ As for the client library, assume the risk due to changes in the user environment.
 + Please confirm the license of the library software you are using with this project once again.
++ This project is developed as a personal hobby and is distributed only here.

 TODO
 ---------------